-Imagine this: the end of the world is looming in on us.
-What’re ya gonna do to escape it?
+Imagine this: the end of the world is looming over us.
+What are you gonna do to escape it?

-Running away to the woods without shelter won’t save you, but an off-grid property can.
-And one of the popular ones is a shipping container home.
+Running away to the woods without shelter won’t save you, but going off the grid can.
+And one of the most popular ones is a shipping container home.

-Curious how this could serve as your fortress when an apocalypse is upon us?
+Curious how this can serve as your fortress when the apocalypse is upon us?

-Here's everything you need to know about using container homes for when SHTF:
+Here’s everything you need to know about using shipping container homes for when SHTF:

 What Are Container Homes?

 You’ve probably seen those steel shipping containers carrying goods everywhere on trains, trucks, and ships.
-If it ain’t obvious yet, those giant blocks make up container homes.
+If it ain’t apparent yet, those giant blocks make up container homes.

-Shipping container homes are not just your average dwelling place; they also make a pretty good emergency shelter when SHTF.
-Since shipping containers are primarily made of steel, their durable and robust material could hold out against the strongest storms and unexpected threats.
+A shipping container home isn’t your average dwelling place; it also makes a pretty good emergency shelter when SHTF.
+Since shipping containers are primarily made of steel, their durable and robust material can hold out against the strongest storms and unexpected threats.

-This inherent strength made them so popular as a building material that shipping container architecture, a form of architecture using steel intermodal containers, became a thing among many folks.
+This inherent strength made them so popular as a building material that shipping container architecture—a form of architecture using steel intermodal containers—has become a thing among many folks.

-Shipping containers are not only used to build homes, either.
+Shipping containers aren’t only used to build homes, either.
 Structures like office spaces, recording studios, and even garages take advantage of these steel boxes for their wide availability and affordability.

 Pros of Shipping Container Homes